-'I'm not their mother': Fencing boss fined $22,000 after teen blinded in one eye
+'I'm not their mother': 'Cavalier' boss fined $22,000 after teen blinded in one eye

 Daniel Anderson, an agricultural fencing sole trader, had a 17-year-old worker who was chiselling when a piece of metal flew into his right eye.

-The teenager lost sight in the eye despite multiple surgeries.
+The teenager lost the sight in the eye despite multiple surgeries.

 Anderson did not report the injury to WorkSafe as required by the Health and Safety at Work Act 2015.